vacp2p/rfc/content/docs/rfcs/14/README.md

 ## Waku Message Vaildator

 A message MUST be vaildated as a vaild `WakuMessage`.
-The [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/) SHOULD validate the `content_topic` and `payload` attributes.
+When a [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/) receives a message, it SHOULD validate the `content_topic` and `payload` attributes.
-If a message is invalid during validation, the message SHOULD be dropped from the network.
+If a message is processed as invalid, the message MUST be dropped and not forwarded to other peers.

-If the message is valid during validation, the message MUST be sent to peers who have subscribed to the `content_topic`.
+If the message is processed as valid, the message MUST be sent to peers who have subscribed to the `content_topic`.

 ## Payload Encryption